Smith Squad Mag

 What we don’t: So-so value for a cylindrical lens; not a standout in field of view.

 See the Smith Squad Mag

 Smith’s Squad has been a long-time favorite for its semi-framed styling, budget-friendly price, and good all-around versatility.
 They’ve added to the collection for 2020-2021 with the Squad Mag, which takes the basic design of the original model and adds premium features like Smith’s latest magnetic quick-change system and a second ChromaPop lens.
-At $220, it’s no longer a value leader, but the new goggle is a nice option for those that prefer a cylindrical shape but want the convenience of an easy lens swap.
+At $240-$270 depending on lens tint, it’s no longer a value leader, but the new goggle is a nice option for those that prefer a cylindrical shape but want the convenience of an easy lens swap.
 Below are our thoughts on the Squad Mag.
 To see how it stacks up to the competition, see our article on the best ski goggles.

 Table of Contents

 - Clarity and Optical Quality

 - Ventilation and Fog Resistance

 - Fit and Comfort